 Hand in Hand's inclusive child care and preschool program is unique in the Quad Cities.
 Many child care facilities can't accommodate every child's needs or adapt activities for different abilities, but that's exactly what we pride ourselves on.

 We welcome children of all abilities, including those with disabilities, and we adapt activities so each participant can have fun and learn new skills.

 school age programs

-Hand in Hand's school age programs give parents and primary caregivers the ability to work with peace of mind about their children's safety and well-being.
+Hand in Hand's inclusive school age programs give parents and primary caregivers the ability to work with peace of mind about their children's safety and well-being.